Interplay between magnetic and superconducting fluctuations in the doped 2d Hubbard model: Abstract

 \section{Abstract}

-We study the Hubbard model on a square lattice, using the dynamical vertex approximation and the parquet approximation.
+We study the Hubbard model on a square lattice, using the {parquet} dynamical vertex approximation and the parquet approximation.
 These methods allow us to describe the mutual interference of spin-fluctuations in the particle-hole channel and superconducting fluctuations in the cooperon channel in an unbiased way.
-For small dopings we find predominant commensurable antiferromagnetic spin- and $d$-wave superconducting fluctuations; for larger doping incommensurate antiferromagnetic spin fluctuations are concomitant to triplet $s$-wave superconducting fluctuations.
+For small dopings we find predominant commensurable antiferromagnetic spin- and $d$-wave superconducting fluctuations; for larger doping incommensurate antiferromagnetic spin fluctuations are concomitant to spin-triplet odd-frequency $s$-wave superconducting fluctuations which are also supported by the dynamical structure of the pairing vertex.